 - What information the responding law enforcement responders need

 - The distinctions between an active shooter and a hostage-taker

 - Describe preventive measures to avert violence

-If you and your department or group would like a presentation contact Lieutenant Wilson at 271-4300.
+If you and your department or group would like a presentation contact Captain Wilson at 271-4300.